MLS Application Requirements & Deadlines

 For applicants to the online program, please mark the box on the application form that indicates that you intend to complete the program online.

 Applicants must upload a copy of all post-secondary transcripts for all post-secondary schools ever attended.
 Unofficial transcripts are acceptable to complete the admissions application.
 These transcripts will be used as working copies during the admissions evaluation process.
+All grades received for classes taken at an accredited college or university will be used in the calculation of the applicant’s cumulative grade point average.

 Candidates are required to submit a personal statement.
 The personal statement is also viewed as a document demonstrating your writing ability; therefore, the personal statement must be written by you.
 The Admission Committee’s goal is to assemble an intellectually stimulating community of students composed of individuals who have diverse backgrounds and perspectives.
 Your personal statement needs to address your reasons for pursuing an MLS degree and how you expect to apply this education professionally.
 In addition to work experience and superior academic ability, we seek students whose life experiences, backgrounds, and interests will enhance our educational community.
 This includes, but is not limited to, qualities such as leadership, maturity, organization, knowledge of other languages and cultures, sincere commitment to community service, a history of overcoming disadvantage, extraordinary accomplishment, or success in a previous career.
 The subject matter of your personal statement is up to you.
 Your personal statement should be at least two, but no more than three pages double-spaced.
 The personal statement should let the Admission Committee know more about you as a person and should address the above qualities if that information is not presented in other areas of your application.
 Issues addressed in your personal statement may include what background, experiences, and events (positive or negative) have affected you.